PeanutBase/BIND_annotation/README.md

 [Step 2: Run fastqc, trim reads and concatenate reads together](https://github.com/PeanutBase/BIND_annotation/tree/main/scripts/trim_data)

-Step 3: Ensure fasta header names do not have the following items:
+Step 3: Ensure fasta header names in reference genome do not have the following items:
 * Training white space
-* A colon :
+* A colon
 * An underscore

+Step 4: If EST data is available: prepare ESTs data and align to reference genome

-Step 4: Align reads to a reference genome & generate a BAM file
+Step #: Align reads to a reference genome & generate a BAM file
 * Examples of alignment programs
   * STAR
   * HiStat2